rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- My **first experience** as a Software Developer during my training period is what I consider as the most difficult period of my life.
+- My **first experience** as a Software Developer during my training period is my most difficult period of my life.
 There are no available resources to study their technologies, and I must figure everything on my own.
-The only way to survive is to work **late hours regularly** for me to catch up through developing the technical documentation.
+The only way to survive is to work **late hours regularly** for me to thrive in a fast-paced environment.

 #### **Give me an example of a time you did something wrong.
 How did you handle it?**